 What is Radio Controlled Drifting?

-Though R/C drifting is popular all over the world, it first developed originally in Japan and it still remains one of the chief providers of drift related components installed in R/C cars.
+Though remote control drifting is popular all over the world, it first developed originally in Japan and it still remains one of the chief providers of drift related components installed in RC drift.